Innovaccer and Infinia Technologies form strategic alliance to power the future of AI-driven healthcare in the UAE

 PHOTO

-ABU DHABI, United Arab Emirates -- (BUSINESS WIRE/AETOSWire)-- Innovaccer Inc., a leading healthcare AI company, and Infinia Technologies, a next-generation digital transformation company and a subsidiary of Sirius International Holding under Abu Dhabi’s International Holding Company (IHC) Group, today announced a strategic alliance aimed at accelerating healthcare innovation across the United Arab Emirates.
+ABU DHABI, United Arab Emirates- Innovaccer Inc., a leading healthcare AI company, and Infinia Technologies, a next-generation digital transformation company and a subsidiary of Sirius International Holding under Abu Dhabi’s International Holding Company (IHC) Group, today announced a strategic alliance aimed at accelerating healthcare innovation across the United Arab Emirates.

 The alliance underscores a shared commitment to advancing a digital-first healthcare ecosystem in the UAE, supporting the nation’s transformation toward value-based, outcome-driven models of care.
 The collaboration combines Innovaccer’s Healthcare Intelligence Platform and AI-powered healthcare infrastructure with Infinia’s expertise in building sovereign, secure, and scalable digital platforms to drive the next era of healthcare modernization across the region.